robbisg/docker-ni-mvpa-dl/README.md

 # docker-ni-mvpa-dl
-Dockerfile for deep learning, neuroimaging and mvpa
+Dockerfile for deep learning, neuroimaging and mvpa.
+Not tested yet!